provisions-group/ms-application-insights-laravel/README.md

 ...
 ```

+The exception handler will send additional properties to Application Insights, as above.

 ### Client Side

 In order to register page view information from the client with Application Insights, simply insert the following code into your Blade views: